 The French section is, however, committed to providing students with the coursework and experiences needed to complete the major.
 Every other summer, groups of up to 20 students head off to France.
 In addition to a rigorous academic experience, students have the opportunity to visit many sites of historic and cultural importance in the company of Wheaton professors who help them process the material they are learning, all the while keeping issues of faith in the forefront.

 Led by a student with advanced skills, students meet in the cafeteria for casual conversation and language practice over dinner at least once a week.
 Any member of the campus community who is interested in using or improving language skills is welcome to join the group.

 Internships, part-time jobs, volunteer and ministry opportunities

-Both through direct communication and by way of the Office of Career Services, the French Section is often made aware of internship or employment opportunities that require proficiency of varying degrees in French.
+Both through direct communication and by way of the Center for Vocation and Career, the French Section is often made aware of internship or employment opportunities that require proficiency of varying degrees in French.
 A number of Wheaton students also find occasion to use their French skills in volunteer and ministry positions both in the area and in short-term trips out of the country, such as the annual Spring Break Honduras Trip.

 The Language Learning Center